joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 - [ ] As for the weekly [UX meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) (every Tuesday), please check your calendar and let your manager know if you don't see an invite.
 Note that you are not obligated to be part of any of the meetings that you are invited to.
 However, please note your absence by responding to invites in time.
 Not attending the meeting is no excuse for not reading the agenda items or going through the notes of the meeting.
 Oh, and did I mention there are [recordings available](https://drive.google.com/drive/u/0/folders/1VIki1Z3bp8KEoZFq7ABKeKLy9KhHeEgO)? :slight\_smile:
 - [ ] There is a fortnightly [UX Showcase](https://about.gitlab.com/handbook/product/ux/ux-department-workflow/ux-showcase/) to learn what designers at different stage groups are working on with walk throughs of various research findings and design solutions.
 It is also an opportunity for designers to learn different approaches and processes from one another.
 - [ ] Once you are added to the UX Calendar on Google, attend one of our `UX Hangouts` calls.
 We meet once every two weeks at a rotating time to hang out with other UX members and talk about anything we want.
 - [ ] Lastly, every department and stage group host [group conversations](https://about.gitlab.com/handbook/group-conversations/) to keep everyone informed about their efforts.
 This is a great way to learn about the company and what different teams are up to.
-Please make sure you have access to the `GitLab Team Meetings` calendar to be able to join any one of those.
+Please make sure you have access to the `GitLab Team Meetings` calendar to join any of those.
 They are called conversations for a reason, meaning you are able to ask questions and join the discussion!

 ## Your product stage :fox: